aykorde/FightOS/README.md

 The data folder contains 2 subfolders 'train' and 'test' where data is already splitted for machine learning model and each train and test folder has 2 subfolders 'infected' and 'notinfected' folders.

-## Preprocessing and Model Bulding
+## Preprocessing and Model Building
 The file for preprocessing, bulinding a CNN model is uploded here for reference.
 During preprocessing images are converted into gray format and a folder called 'graydata' is generated when you run that file.

 ## Integration